Evacuation centres open as cyclone intensifies off Western Australia | Science-Environment

 Evacuation centres open as cyclone intensifies off Western Australia

-"There is a possible threat to lives and homes as a cyclone is approaching the area.
-You need to take action and get ready to shelter from a cyclone," the Department of Fire and Emergency Services (DFES) said in a bulletin.
-The category 2 cyclone was rapidly moving south east and could reach category 3 severity before it makes landfall, the Bureau of Meteorology said.
-A category 3 classification can see wind speeds of up to 224 kilometres an hour.
+Five coastal towns were put on red alert by Sunday afternoon, including residents in Denham, Shark Bay, 500 kilometres (311 miles) north of Perth, while sandbags were made available to those in Geraldton, further down the coast, due to potential storm surge.
+"There is a threat to lives and homes.
+You are in danger and need to act immediately," the Department of Fire and Emergency Services (DFES) said in a bulletin.

+The cyclone, which was upgraded in severity to category 3 on Sunday, was rapidly moving south east but was likely to weaken to category 2 in severity prior to making landfall later in the evening, the Bureau of Meteorology said.
+Wind gusts of 150 kilometres an hour were expected.
+"Yes I'm worried for the town.
+There's heritage buildings here in Geraldton and I'm not sure how well they will survive," said Tash Gibson, manager of the Ocean Centre Hotel.

-"Impacts to the west coast of WA begin this afternoon and inland parts this evening and overnight.
-Dangerous conditions including destructive wind gusts, intense rainfall and a dangerous storm tide," it said on social media.
-Officials were braced for a high degree of damage to buildings in the area, the state emergency services minister said on Saturday, given buildings were not constructed to withstand such strong winds in a region that is typically too far south to fall into the path of cyclones.
+Officials were braced for a high degree of damage to towns along the coast, the state emergency services minister said on Saturday, given buildings were not constructed to withstand such strong winds in a region that is typically too far south to fall into the path of cyclones.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)